Where Is Mount Everest

-Mountains are less suitable for human habitation due to their harsh weather.
-The highest bearable altitude is 5950 meters, and above that, there is less oxygen available for breathing.
-Because there is insufficient oxygen to support human life over 8000 meters, this area is known as the death zone.
-This is why mountain peaks are considered one of the most dangerous pursuits on the planet.
+Because there is insufficient oxygen to support human life over 8000 meters, this area is the death zone.
+This is why mountain peaks are one of the most dangerous pursuits on the planet.

 Location of Mount Everest